john-azzaro/Study-Mongoose/README.md

 </dd>

-### STEP 5: Create a "runServer" function to connect to database and run HTTP server
+### STEP 5: Create a "runServer" function to connect to database and run HTTP server!
 ------
 </dd>